By Okhoo Hanes, U. C. Master Gardener of Napa County

 Extreme weather does not appear to affect olive trees drastically.
 Even so, growing olive trees in the Napa Valley is not entirely trouble-free.

-The olive tree is evergreen and fast-growing.
-Its generally unfussy habit makes it suitable for an accent patio tree in a container or a privacy screen or hedge.
-Even dwarf varieties tend to reach six to eight feet in height, adequate for a hedge.
+The olive tree is evergreen, low care and drought tolerant.
+Due to this generally unfussy habit, it makes a suitable accent patio container tree, a privacy screen or even a hedge.
+Dwarf varieties tend to reach six to eight feet in height, adequate for a hedge.
 But standard varieties can reach 30 feet in height and width.
 With close spacing and systematic pruning, they can create a tall, dense barrier.
-Olive trees in containers need regularly watering to maintain constant moisture.
+Olive trees in containers will need regularly watering to maintain moisture levels due to their limited root zones.

 If you are growing olive trees purely for ornamental or hedging purposes, consider a fruitless variety.
 Then you can avoid the hassle of harvesting or cleaning up fallen fruit, the patio staining caused by dropped fruit and the necessity to spray for olive fruit fly.
 Fruitless varieties include Swan Hill, Majestic Beauty, Wilsonii, Bonita and Little Ollie, a dwarf type topping out at about eight feet.
 Although Swan Hill produces neither pollen nor fruit, other fruitless varieties may produce tiny flowers and fruit occasionally.